canhorn/codyanhorn.tech/_posts/2020-11-03-Azure DevOps - External App Integration.md

 tags: [.NET, C#, Azure, DevOps]
 ---

-This article will give a hight level overview of the Azure DevOps Rest API, including Authentication all in a Blazor Application.
+This article will give a high level overview of the Azure DevOps Rest API, including Authentication all in a Blazor Application.

 ## Why